 An ideal situation would be to have both a written statement from your child's provider as well as the signed EPID 230.

 According to state law, ALL public AND private day cares, preschools, head start, and K-12 schools must accept exemptions.
 This applies to ALL public school.
-If a non-public school is registered with the Kentucky Department of Education and has a KDE issued school number, then the school must comply with state laws.
+If a non-public school is registered with the Kentucky Department of Education and has a KDE issued school number, then the school is required to comply with state laws.
 Very few schools are not registered with KDE.
 Search KDE registered schools here.

 Daycares and some preschools are licensed or certified through the Cabinet for Health and Family Services Division of Childcare.
 Verify if your daycare or preschool is regulated through the Division of Childcare here.

 If a school or daycare claims that it must follow the law regarding vaccination for attendance, then they must follow the law for exemptions to required vaccinations.
-Kentucky law does not provide for exceptions to accepting exemptions.
 It is a common misconception that if a school or daycare does not receive state/federal funding that they do not need to follow exemption laws.
-This is NOT TRUE.
-If you are experiencing issues with a school or daycare not accepting an exemption, please contact us.
+This is NOT TRUE since the state law regarding exemptions makes no exceptions.
+Unfortunately, however, the state laws regarding exemptions do not impose any penalties for schools that do not abide by the laws.
+Non-public schools may be emboldened to disregard exemption laws if they perceive no repercussions for doing so.

 Homeschools in KY are legally defined as private schools and private schools are required to keep either exemptions or immunization records on file.
 While we are unaware of an instance in which homeschoolers have been asked to produce an exemption for their homeschooled students, we still err on the side of caution and recommend homeschools keep an exemption on file for each student.